 God had Jesus rise right at the appointed time He had set for this event to happen.

-One of the many costs born by Jesus and God was was the separation of God and Jesus for the first time ever.
+One of the many costs borne by Jesus and God was the separation of God and Jesus for the first time ever.

 The day after the Passover Sabbath is the feast of Unleavened Bread from which you can count seven weeks plus one day to the next festival which is called Shavuot or festival of weeks or Pentecost.